aidantwoods/SecureHeaders/README.md

 $headers->csp($csp);
 ```

-The `SecureHeaders` class can also be extended to so that custom settings can be applied on all instances of the extension.
+The `SecureHeaders` class can also be extended, so that custom settings can be applied on all instances of the extension.
 e.g. `$baseCSP` on all pages.

 ```php